Alexander-Infante/cdk-bedrock-app/README.md

 npm install
 ```

-NOTE PUG: Ensure everything is in the correct region (us-east-1)

 2. Create a Github Access Token

 - 2a.
 Navigate to Github -> Settings -> Developer Settings -> Personal Access Tokens -> Tokens (classic)